elementgreen/pos_calc_discount/README.md

 In the interest of retaining the existing price list rules, this addon calculates order line discounts based on the default product Sales Price.
 This could result in oddball discount percentages if the sales list price is calculated in a strange fashion (not just a simple percentage discount).

 There are likely cases where a lower price from the price list rules should not result in a discount being shown.
 This addon cannot currently be used in this case.

-No discount is used if the price from the price list rules is larger than the default product Sales Price.

 There could be other unexpected side effects of using the default Sales Price with a discount added instead of just using the final price.
 Bug reports welcome :-)